 According to the National Defense Industrial Association, a new imperative emerging from the global war on terrorism is the increased demand for rapid response to changing threats.
 The good news is that efficiencies made possible by proven advances in requirements technology now put military and aerospace electronics contractors in a better position to help customers meet this imperative.
 Contractors can benefit today from adopting the next generation of requirements-management technology.

 The first-generation requirements management technology presents a challenge: it is not designed to provide the increased level of visibility and traceability that contractors require to be in lockstep with the new thresholds of efficiency, speed, and flexibility that customers demand.

 These tools were designed to serve business analysts.
 They are integrated with distinct silo lifecycle management tools and they are disconnected from the development process.
 As a result, data does not flow smoothly between the analysts who generate the requirements, the software developers who build the end product, the project managers who must review the whole effort, senior management who need certain key metrics to make decisions, and customers who must approve the work in progress.

-This prevents analysts, developers, projects leaders, executives, and customers from accurately knowing the impact requirements changes have on other development areas and from determining whether dynamically changing requirements have been fully met.
-Costly gaps in communications may occur between these different roles and may leave customers worrying about the contractor's ability to deliver more against the new response time imperative.
+This prevents analysts, developers, project leaders, executives, and customers from accurately knowing the impact requirements changes have on other development areas and from determining whether dynamically changing requirements have been fully met.
+Costly gaps in communications may occur between these different roles and may leave customers worrying about the contractor’s ability to deliver more against the new response time imperative.
 The consequences of mishaps can be significant in the war against terrorism.

 Relief in sight